Franklin and Friends: Overview

-Aside from Franklin, (voiced by Graeme Jokic) other characters from the original series return, including Bear, Fox, Rabbit, Beaver, Goose and Snail, as well as his baby sister Harriet.
-Raccoon and Badger appear to be gone until 2013.
+Aside from Franklin (voiced by Graeme Jokic), other characters from the original series return, including Bear, Fox, Rabbit, Beaver, Goose and Snail, as well as his younger sister Harriet.
 Aunt T, a new character, is introduced in this series; she has a youthful personality.
-Another new character is Officer Rabbit; a grey female rabbit police officer.
+Another new character is Officer Rabbit, a grey female rabbit police officer.
 The series features special themes which include mysteries, Woodland events, and outdoor activities.

 Broadcast and release

 The series debuted on Treehouse TV on March 4, 2011.
-It premiered in the United States on Nickelodeon on February 13, 2012, and on Nick Jr. on March 1, 2012.

-The series returned to Nick Jr. on Pluto TV on May 1, 2019, to 2021.
+It premiered in the United States on Nickelodeon on February 13, 2012.
+It later began airing on the Nick Jr. Channel from March 1, 2012, to March 29, 2019.
+The series ended on December 22, 2013.
+Starting on June 18, 2022, it aired as part of Univision's Planeta U block.
+On March 9, 2024, all 52 episodes were uploaded to YouTube by the official Franklin YouTube channel.